 Dating apps like Tinder are rampant nowadays.
 It is well known that how your face looks contributes to your attractiveness.
 But did you know that looking healthy draws just as much attraction as looking beautiful?

-According to a recent study led by Macquarie University in Sydney, the shape of your face could reveal an insight into your health using the 3 health indicators (BMI, body mass, and blood pressure).
+According to a recent study led by Macquarie University in Melbourne, the shape of your face could reveal an insight into your health using the 3 health indicators (BMI, body mass, and blood pressure).
 These are identified using a computer and 138 delineated landmark points in a subject’s face.

 In group 1